 Weight: 7.7 kg (M), 5.34 kg (F)

-Divided according to country of origin, rhesus macaques are referred to as Chinese-and Indian- derived.
+One of 22 or 23 species of macaques (sources differ), rhesus macaques are divided according to country of origin, either Chinese-derived or Indian-derived. .
 Chinese-derived rhesus macaques include subspecies M. m. vestita, M. m. lasiota, M. m. sanctijohannis, and M. m. brevicauda.
 Indian-derived rhesus macaques are found in other countries besides India, but are still informally referred to as Indian-derived and include M. m. mulatta and M. m. villosa (Smith & McDonough 2005).
 In breeding colonies at research centers in the United States, rhesus macaques have sometimes been bred separately according to their “country” of derivation but in other cases, crossbreeding has occurred, leading to some confusion about the taxonomic separation of individuals used in research (Smith & McDonough 2005).